paulinoprojects/AWS/data_storage_glacier.md

     - Bulk (5-12 hours)
 - Admins define the region for data storage
 - Automatically stored with AES 256-bit encryption
+- A single AWS account can create upto 1,000 vaults per Region
+- Only Empty vaults can be deleted
+- Glacier support multipart uploads of archives, so a large archive is not required to be uploaded in a single action.

 ### Glacier Integration
 - S3 cold data can be moved to into Glacier automatically through lifecycle management